 Unlike Early Action, Early Decision is a binding process which means that you are agreeing to attend the college or university if admitted.
 Keep reading to learn more about why this can be a good move.

-Early Decision 2
+What about Early Decision 2?

 You might also come across something called Early Decision 2, which is a second round of Early Decision that some colleges offer.
 Early Decision 2 works the same way as Early Decision, but has a slightly different timeline.
 Students need to submit their applications by January 1st or January 15th and will typically hear back in early to mid-February about final acceptance decisions.

 Early Decision should be reserved for students who are 100% sure that the college they are considering is a place they want to attend.
 While students will receive an admissions “bump” from an ED application, that advantage comes with a promise that you, your parent/guardian and counselor need to make in writing.

 The downside to ED is that you won’t get to weigh different financial aid options.
 You can check out this post about ED and financial aid to learn more about what this can mean for you.